HAYAH

 Cons: Price volatility, risk of short-term losses, no guaranteed returns

-Which brokers/platforms to use for UAE stocks and ETFs?
+Which brokers and platforms work for UAE stocks and ETFs?

 For trading UAE-listed stocks (DFM, ADX, Nasdaq Dubai) and global ETFs from the UAE, your choice depends on whether you prioritize local market access or international diversification.